Elev8+ logo Elev8+ Trading

 5. The Entry: You enter Long on the open of the next candle.

-6. The Target: You aim for VWAP (the mean).
+6. The Target: You aim for VWAP or the opposing liquidity level (Previous Day High, Session High).

 Ideal Elev8+ sequence from level touch to sweep, rejection, confirmation, and rotation back to value